-- 2.10 The Responsible Officer (RO) is appointed by the Board of Directors and provides governors with an independent oversight of the Trust's financial affairs.
-The main duties of the RO are to provide the Trust and each Governing Body with independent assurance that: - the financial responsibilities of the Trustees are being properly discharged; - resources are being managed in an efficient, economical and effective manner; - sound systems of internal financial control are being maintained and - financial considerations are fully taken into account in reaching decisions. - 2.11 The Responsible Officer will undertake a programme of reviews to ensure that financial transactions have been properly processed and that controls are operating as laid down by the Board of Directors.
-A report of the findings from each visit will be presented to the Finance and Premises Committee.
-Detailed guidance on the transactions to be checked by the RO is given in Appendix A of the DFE Guidance.
+- 2.10 The Internal Auditor is appointed by the Board of Directors and provides an independent oversight of the Trust's financial affairs.
+The main duties of the Internal Auditor are to provide the Trust and each Governing Body with independent assurance that: - the financial responsibilities of the Trustees are being properly discharged; - resources are being managed in an efficient, economical and effective manner; - · sound systems of internal financial control are being maintained and - financial considerations are fully taken into account in reaching decisions. - 2.11 The Internal Auditor will undertake a program of reviews to ensure that financial transactions have been properly processed and that controls are operating as laid down by the Board of Directors.
+A report of the findings from each visit will be presented to the Audit and Risk Committee.
+Specific guidance regarding internal scrutiny, including recommended checks is available in the ESFA 'Internal Scrutiny in Academy Trusts' on-line document.